artakhak/JsonQL/docs/index.rst

 .. sourcecode:: csharp

-    // Set the value of queryManager to an instance of JsonQL.Compilation.JsonCompiler here.
+    // Set the value of queryManager to an instance of JsonQL.Query.IQueryManager here.
-    // The value of JsonQL.Compilation.JsonCompiler is normally created by Dependency Injection container
+    // The value of JsonQL.Query.IQueryManager is normally created by Dependency Injection container
     // and it is normally configured as a singleton.
-    IQueryManager queryManager = null!;
+    JsonQL.Query.IQueryManager queryManager = null!;

     var salariesOfAllEmployeesOlderThan35InAllCompaniesQuery =
         "Companies.Select(x => x.Employees.Where(x => x.Age > 35).Select(x => x.Salary))";